Apinutkmitl/Perd-Phelng/README.md

 ```
 python User_appication.py
 ```
-2.After running the application,you will initialize the server for the applicaiton and website.
+### 2. After running the application,you will initialize the server for the applicaiton and website.
-### So change the directory of the terminal for the server to where the ***Main_server*** at.
+So change the directory of the terminal for the server to where the ***Main_server*** at.
+>to change directory of the file, simply type in
+>cd Main_server
 ```
 python Manage_server.py
 ```